fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 > It is recommended that you copy the `js` folder from within fusioncharts-suite-xt to your project's JavaScript folder.

-* The download package also contains **php-fusioncharts.js** file under `fusioncharts-suite-xt > integrations > serverside-extensions > php` folder.
+* The download package also contains **php-fusioncharts.php** file under `fusioncharts-suite-xt > integrations > serverside-extensions > php` folder.
 This folder will also contain PHP-FusionCharts native Export Handlers.
 The folder structure is shown below:

 ![PHP Js Folder]({% site.baseurl %}/gif/php-folder-structure.gif)